The Moon Is a Dead World: Album title

 The album title was taken from a plaque describing the moon at the American Museum of Natural History in New York City.
 "When reading the plaque describing the moon, the first sentence reads, “the moon is a dead world,” and we just kept it in mind.", Johnathan Pastir recalled.
 "We used it for the best reason possible: it sounds cool.
 In hindsight, I personally think it fits the atmosphere of the record really well."
 Adam Dooling supported this; "I like how at first glance it reads as a macabre statement, but under closer examination it’s nothing more than an objective assertion."

 Release and touring

-The Moon Is a Dead World was released on May 10, 2005 by Level Plane Records on CD and vinyl.
+The Moon Is a Dead World was released on May 10, 2005, by Level Plane Records on CD and vinyl.
 The first vinyl press was limited to 200 copies on red with white splatters.

 Touring

 To support the record, Gospel toured throughout the East Coast of the US with Menuwar and Converge, creating a buzz for the band within Level Plane and the music industry.
-During the tour the band became a notorious live act, getting into fights and destroying instruments. a infamous event was at The Owl Music Parlour, where a fire broke out after a drunk fan threw a Christmas tree on a fire created by John Pastir after the show.
+During the tour the band became a notorious live act, getting into fights and destroying instruments.
+An infamous event was at The Owl Music Parlour, where a fire broke out after a drunk fan threw a Christmas tree on a fire created by John Pastir after the show.
 Overall, the tour was a success for the band, however, they took the praise they were receiving with a grain of salt.